L'impermeable: History

-The watchmaker company "Alcide Droz & Sons", established in St-Imier (Bern) since 1864, developed the first watch attested waterproof.
+The watchmaker company "Alcide Droz & fils", established in St-Imier (Bern) since 1864, developed the first watch attested waterproof.
 They called it "L'Impermeable".
+It was patented in the United States on October 21, 1884.

 They had the idea to place a seal in the crown of winder, which is screwed on the counterpart.
 "L'Impermeable" was born: it is the very first waterproof watch intended especially to protect the movement from dust and humidity.

 This pocket watch is nowadays on display at the International Watchmaking Museum in La Chaux-de-Fonds.